suecom/flexadmin/README.md

 This is a Flex Integration SDK application, that also uses the Marketplace SDK for authentication (only).
 The application is a little more ambitious than the Integration SDK examples, but relies entirely on the same (no native calls to the API endpoints).

-Styling is taken from CoreUIs AdminLTE template, and I apologise in advance for my lack of UI design skills.
+Styling is taken from CoreUIs AdminLTE template (https://github.com/ColorlibHQ/AdminLTE/releases/tag/v3.0.5), and I apologise in advance for my lack of UI design skills.
 Maybe you could improve it?

 ## Quick start